 DISCUSSION:

 Replica molding was used in order to fabricate the ‘eggcups’.
 The fabrication process does not need a clean room; it is easy and simple, although some practice may be required.
 In particular, releasing the PDMS stamp is the most critical step in order to produce a large area of high quality ‘eggcups’.
 For this reason, special care has to be taken in this step.
 If this step is repeatedly failing, consider to optimize the plasma cleaner parameters prior to the silanization and plasma binding.
 Insufficient silanization will lead to strong sticking of the stamp to the PDMS film.
-If this is observed, the incubation time with the siliconizing reagent can be increased.
+If this is observed, the incubation time with the silanizing reagent can be increased.
 Note that other techniques and materials can be applied to fabricate the ‘eggcups’, which can be functionalized with a large range of ligands (fibronectin, gelatin, collagen, etc.).
 In particular, microcavities in polystyrene can be easily fabricated by custom-made hot-embossing technique.
 This ensures biocompatibility and direct comparison with results obtained in standard culture dishes.
 Similarly, special care and practice are required in order to optimize the filling percentage.
 In particular, the rinsing step is critical in order to ensure an appropriate filling with no excess of cells, contributing to noise and background in the signal.
 If cells are removed easily from cavities, consider to change the size or depth of cavities.

-‘Eggcups’ provide 3D-like architecture to cells and high content screening assays using a simple protocol.
+‘Eggcups’ provide 3D-like architecture to cells and high-content screening assays using a simple protocol.
 Cellular organelles and active processes unknown using standard culture assays can be easily visualized by means of inserting single cells on individual microcavities (‘eggcups’).
 Depending on the model system, the size, shape and their dimensions can be easily adapted.
 In this way mammalian cells, fission yeast, budding yeast and C. elegans can be manipulated and studied, as well as any embryos such as Drosophila, mice or human embryos for in vitro fertilization, or stem cells for example.

 In this setup single cells are captured.
 This is in contrast to epithelial tissues encountered in vivo.
 However, this environment could be reproduced in our ‘eggcups’ by coating the side walls with cadherins to mimic cell-cell contacts using more flexible elastomers.
 Focal contacts will be promoted by the deposition of fibronectin at the bottom of wells.
 These respective distributions of adhesion molecules should allow in reproducing the cellular environments encountered in vivo.
 By this method one would approach the physiological conditions.

 Medium exchange in our assay is ensured.
-Cells in EC do not show any degradation when performing both short and long-term experiments due to lack of medium exchange.
+Cells in EC do not show any degradation when performing both short- and long-term experiments due to lack of medium exchange.
 Note also that cells in EC can be cultured until confluence although the main interest is when individual cells or embryos are isolated within the cavities.

 Orientation of organelles or entire organisms is revealing new information.
 We show different dynamics of actin and myosin in the cytokinetic ring.
-Although the cytokinetic ring in fission yeast and mammalian cells is composed of similar key components, we show with this setup, that their specific dynamics is different.
+Although the cytokinetic ring in fission yeast and mammalian cells is composed of similar key components, we show with this setup, that their specific dynamics is different 17.
 This is supporting the result, that the closure mechanism in the two systems is different as well.
-To develop and investigate such a hypothesis, the orientation of the cell is indispensible.
+To develop and investigate such a hypothesis, the orientation of the cell is indispensable.
 In future studies, this device can be also used to investigate other events related to organelle organization in cells.